cecilia-sartori/gs-exam/docs/4_streetNxAnalysis.md

 So far, I have inspected VAW locations to understand their distribution in the urban environment.
 Imported, cleaned, sorted and plotted with basemaps.
 Proved the postive spatial correlation and detected which parts of the city have the stronger relationships with the surrounding units.

-This project now comes to its last part: investigating the help centres accessibility by answering to the question 'Where is the closest help centre from my place of living?'.
+This project now comes to its last part: investigating the help centre accessibility by answering to the question 'Where is the closest help centre from my place of living?'.

-Detecting the areas with low help centres accessibility can represent an important element in VAW alleviation.
+Detecting the areas with low help centre accessibility can represent an important element in VAW alleviation.

 To meet the goal, I have to retieve the buildings, find the nearest help centre and calculate the shortest path.